 Help young women choose life!

-So many young women in Iowa without resources or a solid support system face unplanned pregnancy alone and because of that are vulnerable to abortion.
-Lutheran Family Service provides pregnancy support and counseling services at absolutely no cost to these women.
+So many young women in Iowa, Eastern Nebraska, and North and Central Illinois without resources or a solid support system face unplanned pregnancy alone and because of that are vulnerable to abortion.
+Many Hearts provides pregnancy support and counseling services at absolutely no cost to these women.